About our farm…

 Shoot!
 You just missed it!
 We recently processed and sold over 600 lbs. of amazing tasting Guernsey beef in August.

-We have slaughter dates scheduled for late summer and fall of 2022.
+We have slaughter dates scheduled for fall of 2022.
 Meat processing dates are scheduled six months to a year in advance on wait list.
 If you purchase a share, you pay at the time of slaughter and get a set amount of 100% humanely raised beef that is raised on native Texas pasture.
 Our cattle get only 10% of their nutrition from beef maker feed produced by local Texas Producer’s Co-op.
 Dairy cattle are some of the best tasting in the world.

 If you wish to be notified of when our beef is coming available, please make sure to sign up for our emails.
 We will be mentioning that on the “What’s Available at the Farm” section.